arduino/docs-content/content/micropython/03.micropython/02.environment/04.runtime/runtime.md

 - **Limited Libraries**: Many of Python’s standard libraries are unavailable in MicroPython because they are too large or not relevant for embedded systems.
 However, MicroPython provides specialized libraries for hardware interaction.
 - **Performance**: MicroPython is generally slower than compiled languages, but it’s fast enough for most embedded applications thanks to its lightweight runtime and efficient interpreter.

-## How Code Execution Works in MicroPython
+## Code Execution Works in MicroPython

 When we upload a MicroPython script to our microcontroller, the runtime handles code execution as follows: